wizcamp/wizcamp-realms-demo/session-guides/SESSION-04-instruction.md

   - **Collaboration** - Designers can modify content without coding
   - **Testing** - Easy to test different configurations
 - **Real Example:** `zones.js` defines all zone properties in one place
-- **Professional Context:** "Netflix, Spotify, and gaming companies use this pattern for content management"
+- **Real-World Context:** "Streaming apps and gaming companies use this pattern for content management"
 - **Student Preview:** "Your zones.js file is the DNA of your game experience"

 ### **Slide 3: Metadata - Data About Data 🏷️**